RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 >    In steam, next to the `START` button is the game branch tag, click it or goto Game `properties` goto `Beta test` to set your game to stable branch, the choice "`None`" is stable branch.
 > - Is your RavenM is latest version, otherwise update it.
 > - Is your network high-quality enough and stable.
->    Sometimes have something to do with Steam if you sure there isn't other problem and you can muitl-play successfully last time.
-Wait until a certain time if it is Steam's problem.
+>    Sometimes have something to do with Steam if you sure there isn't other problems and you can multi-play successfully last time.
+Then wait until a certain time if it is surely Steam's problem.
 > - Tell your friends to check together.
 >
 > If these solutions aren't helpful, please ask for help in discord server or raise a bug report.